orbkit/orbkit/doc/integrals/fcidump_generator.rst

     >> integrals.generate_fcidump(qc, filename='FCIDUMP_H2O_C2v', sym='c2v')

-The active space can be controlled by the optional `occ` and `closed` parameters, which work similar to the corresponding cards in Molpro: They accept a list of integers, one for each IRREP.
-A given integer `n` then sets the first `n` orbitals in this IRREP to be *occupied* or *core* respectively.
+The active space can be controlled by the optional ``occ`` and ``closed`` parameters, which work similar to the corresponding cards in Molpro: They accept a list of integers, one for each IRREP.
+A given integer :math:`n` then sets the first :math:`n` orbitals in this IRREP to be *occupied* or *core* respectively.

 .. code-block:: python